 What Happens to the Brain?
 When engaged in active addiction, the brain makes adaptations in response to the effects of the substance.
 As it adapts it becomes dependent on the drug or alcohol to provide dopamine as the brain stops producing it.
 When the substance is withheld, there will be a sharp reduction in the levels of neurotransmitters like serotonin and dopamine.
 During alcohol withdrawal, the brain produces a surplus of glutamate.
 All of these chemical changes create uncomfortable withdrawal symptoms as the brain attempts to normalize.
 Examples of withdrawal symptoms related to the brain include:

 - Mood swings

-What Happens to the Body?
+What Happens to Your Body When you Detox?
 As the body purges the substance from its system it, too, will begin to show signs of distress.
 Body systems will be in chaos during the detox process as the body attempts to stabilize.
-Examples of physical withdrawal symptoms might include:
+Examples of physical withdrawal body detoxing symptoms might include:

 - Excessive shaking